-What are Examples of Self-Sabotaging Behavior?
+What are Some Examples of Self-Sabotaging Behavior?

 Let’s unpack this.
 So, do you find yourself “self-sabotaging” through behaviors like: